Azure/Medical-Claims-Processing-Hackathon/05-challenge05.md

-# Challenge 5: Hardcoded rules become AI generated
+# Challenge 5: Domo Arigato, AI Roboto

-The solution currently uses a hardcoded set of rules to evaluate a claim.
-In the previous challenge you created a SemanticFunction to provide guidance to the adjudicator.
-In this challenge you take it one step further by creating a SemanticFunction to automatically review, approve, deny or forward the claim to a manager, replacing the hardcoded rule logic currently used by the solution.
+In the previous challenge, you got a taste for how AI can be used to provide guidance to the adjudicator.
+In this challenge, you will take it one step further by creating a SemanticFunction to automatically review, approve, deny or forward the claim to a manager, replacing the hardcoded rule logic currently used by the solution.

 ## Challenge

 Your team must:

-1. TBD

-### Hints

-- Hint
+1. Create a new SemanticFunction to automatically review, approve, deny or forward the claim to a manager.
+2. Modify the `CoreBusinessRule` class to implement the new SemanticFunction.
+3. Generate new claims to test and verify the new SemanticFunction's capability to make claim decisions.

 ### Success Criteria

 To complete this challenge successfully, you must:

-- Criteria

-### Resources

-- Link

-## Explore Further

-More info.
+- Have a working implementation of the new SemanticFunction that can make claim decisions.
+- Integrate the SemanticFunction into your solution.
+- Successfully generate new claims and verify that the SemanticFunction is making claim decisions.